rust-lang/rfcs/text/0000-mutex_traits.md

 ## Don't implement !Trait inference

-The inference that `T` is `!Trait` if it implements a trait bounded `!Trait` is not necessary for the rest of the proposal to be implemented; if this is considered an unnecessary or negative introduction, the proposal could be accepted without it.
+The inferences that `T` is `!Trait` if it has certain impls defined is not necessary for the rest of the proposal to be implemented; if this inference is considered an unnecessary or negative introduction, or conflicts in some way with specification proposals, the rest of this proposal could be accepted without it.

 ## Other alternatives